-The Chinese New Year holiday comes to its climax with the Yuan Xiao (元宵节—yuán xiāo jié), or Lantern Festival, celebrated on February 24th, 2024.
+The Chinese New Year holiday comes to its climax with the Yuan Xiao (元宵节 / yuán xiāo jié), or Lantern Festival, celebrated on February 24th, 2024.

 Began over 2000 years ago, the festival has developed many meanings.
 It celebrates family reunions and society.
 It features ancient spiritual traditions.
 Some also call this the “true” Chinese Valentine’s Day.

 The many activities include moon gazing, lighting lanterns, riddles, lion dances and eating rice balls.
 According to the lunar calendar, the festival takes place on January 15.
 Dates of past and future Lantern Festivals using the Gregorian calendar include:

 - 2017: February 11th